 However, in a separate study published in the Scandinavian Journal of Gastroenterology, it was found that 85% of the patients who were helped with hypnotherapy treatment (the intervention used in that research study) still felt the benefits of treatment for up to seven years later if they regularly utilized what they learned in therapy.5

 The growing body of research evidence and awareness in the health care field supports the hope that more people with IBS will be able to be helped than ever before.
-Having evidence-based psychotherapy tools to intervene in the lives of those who suffer with IBS and to ease their distress provides the opportunity for increased functioning and improved satisfaction with life.
+Having evidence-based psychotherapy tools to intervene in the lives of those who suffer from IBS and to ease their distress provides the opportunity for increased functioning and improved satisfaction with life.

 How to Get Help

-Steve B. Reed, LPC, LMSW, LMFT is a psychotherapist that helps people with IBS, anxiety, panic attacks, phobias, traumatic events, stress and depression.
+Steve B. Reed, LPC, LMSW, LMFT is a psychotherapist that helps people with IBS, anxiety, panic attacks, phobias, traumatic events, stress, and depression.
 To get help from Steve,

 Call 972-997-9955 to request an appointment for evaluation and treatment.